-STEP ONE.
-If using dry noodles, soak them in hot water (not boiling) for 15-20 minutes.
+STEP 1.
+Soak dry noodles in hot water (not boiling) for 15-20 minutes.
 Drain and set aside until ready.
 If using fresh noodles, soak them in warm water for 10 minutes.

-STEP TWO.
+STEP 2.
 Add fish sauce, soybean paste, tamarind paste, palm sugar, sweet dark soy sauce, and thin soy sauce in a small saucepan.
-Microwave for 1-2 minutes until the sugar dissolved.
+Microwave for 1-2 minutes until the sugar dissolves.
 Set aside to let cool.
-Or bring to a gentle boil on the stove up on medium heat.
+Or bring to a gentle boil on the stove on medium heat.

-STEP THREE.
-Heat a large skillet on medium-high heat using half of the oil, add garlic, shallot, and chilis, and fry for 30-45 seconds until fragrant.
+STEP 3.
+Heat a large skillet on medium-high heat using half of the oil.
+Add garlic, shallot, and chilis, and fry for 30-45 seconds until fragrant.

-STEP FOUR.
+STEP 4.
 Add the chicken, and cook until lightly browned 4-5 minutes.

-STEP FIVE.
-Add the rice noodles, stir well and let it cook for 2 minutes.
+STEP 5.
+Add the rice noodles, stir well, and cook for 2 minutes.
 Add water if your noodles are sticking to the pan, 2-3 tablespoons.

-STEP SEVEN.
+STEP 7.
 Add the sauce to the noodles, stir well and cook for 2 more minutes, stirring once or twice.

 Helpful Kitchen Tips